imjatinx/guide-django-deploy-gunicorn-nginx/README.md

 ---

 That's it!
 You've successfully deployed your Django application using Gunicorn and Nginx.
-Let me know if you need further clarification or encounter any issues!